 - Each session has ended with you feeling confused or discouraged

-Mental health therapy is a gradual but steady process of developing insights, overcoming obstacles, setting and achieving goals, and enhancing wellbeing and the quality of your life.
+Therapy is a gradual but steady process of developing insights, overcoming obstacles, setting and achieving goals, and enhancing wellbeing and the quality of your life.
 The first session is just the beginning of what can be a rewarding journey.
 With preparation and realistic expectations, you and your therapist can start to develop rapport, trust, and an important sense of hope for healing.